mage-ai/mage-ai/docs/production/native_cloud.md

    - Task is launched in a VPC with a public subnet and has a Public IP assigned.
 Allows you to connect to the ECS task and use the code editor.
    - Task security group allows an inbound TCP connection to port 6789 from your IP (or the IP with which the app will be accessed).
 Enables you to connect to port 6789 where the Mage app is running.
     - The task has network routes to any service that you plan to connect to, such as data warehouses or Amazon ECR.
 Simplest way to add these network routes are to add outbound connection rules to the security group.
 6. Find the public IP of your task.
 Then to access the Mage app, go to `your-public-ip:6789`.
-If you followed the previous steps correctly, you should be able to access the Mage app running in your cluster!
+If you followed the previous steps correctly, you should be able to access the Mage app running in your cluster.

 ## Running Mage Pipeline in ECS
 If you already have a Mage pipeline developed, you can deploy the pipeline as an ECS task that periodically executes.